 Section 18 (a)(1) of the Act provides that members of the Board shall be elected “at large.”
 As a result, when read in conjunction with other provisions of the Act, only unit owners may run for and be elected to the board of managers.
 As with voting rights, the right to run for the Board also extends to an installment contract purchaser (as long as the right was not retained by the seller of the unit), the agent or beneficiary of a trust, and the authorized agent of a corporation holding title to a unit.

 It is important to note that in some associations, the governing documents contain restrictions on the rights of owners to run for the board or vote in the election.
-These may include a residency requirement, where an owner is required to reside at the property in order to run for the board; or good standing requirement, where an owner is required to be current on the payment of assessments in order to run for or be elected to the board.
 If there is a question as to whether these requirements are enforceable, the association should consult with its attorney.

 We recommend that all associations properly vet or review the eligibility of candidates prior to the annual meeting, to rule out any concern that a candidate may be ineligible.
 This may be done through the association’s attorney.